osresearch/airbreak/docs/disassembly.md

 !!!
 Warning
 	A genuine ST-Link programmer uses the STM32_VDD pin to detect the target voltage, not to provide power.
 Connecting a generic programmer or a Raspberry Pi with this pin configuration will cause the programmer to be back-powered through the AirSense PCB.

-	**If you are using a SWD programmer other than the ST-Link, do not hook up STM32_VDD to your 3.3V pin or you may risk damaging your board, programmer, or both!**
+	**If you are using a SWD programmer other than a genuine ST-Link, do not hook up STM32_VDD to your 3.3V pin or you may risk damaging your board, programmer, or both!**

 Okay, now you're ready to [flash the firmware!](firmware.md)